sonjoykp/SonjoyKP.github.io/_pages/about.md

 Previously, I worked for 5 years as a C++ software engineer at [CodeCrafters International Ltd.](https://www.codecraftersintl.com/), where I gained extensive experience in large-scale portfolio management and credit analysis software.
 I had the opportunity to work on complex projects with a codebase of over 2 million lines.
 I have expertise in code review, software development, and implementing efficient data structures.

 Furthermore, I hold a Bachelor's Degree in Computer Science and Engineering from [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/), Dhaka, Bangladesh.
 In addition to C++ and C, my top skills include software engineering principles and system design.
-I am passionate about creating efficient and robust solutions through my expertise in these areas.